 The name Cirio H. Santiago is far from a household name but he was the Filipino version of Roger Corman, even making several films for Corman’s New World Pictures, and during the 80s he made a slew of Mad Max Rip-offs; some were good, some were terrible, and some were balls to the walls crazy.
 So please join me as we take a look at one of the most prolific producers of the post-apocalyptic action movie.
 Click on the links below for full reviews of these insanely fun movies.

-In Stryker a film where one man must stand up against a warlord bent on controlling the world’s water supply after nuclear war has turned the Earth into a desert wasteland.
+In Stryker, a film where one man must stand up against a warlord bent on controlling the world’s water supply after a nuclear war has turned the Earth into a desert wasteland.

 In Wheels of Fire where we meet a man who must track down a gang of road warriors that have kidnapped his sister, and battle across a post-apocalyptic wasteland to save her.

 In Future Hunters a lone rebel from a post-apocalyptic future comes back through time to use the “Spear of Destiny” to prevent the nuclear holocaust; Neo-Nazis, Mongols, and Amazons all try and get in the way.